hyperhq/docs.hyper.sh-hyper/Reference/CLI/mount.md

 	$ hyper mount myweb -v vol-dl1249x4 -d /data -p 0755 /data

 If the mount point is present in the container, you need to use `--force` flag.
-Otherwise, Hyper_ return an error:
+Otherwise, Hyper.sh return an error:

 	$ hyper mount myweb -v vol-dl1249x4 -d /data -p 0755 /data already exists